Including OWASP ModSecurity Core Rule Set

 # ...

-The Core Rule Set comes with a base configuration file named crs-setup.conf which we prepared during the installation.
-Copying the original example file guarantees that we can update the Core Rule Set distribution without harming our copy of the config file unless we want to.
+The CRS comes with a base configuration file named crs-setup.conf which we prepared during the installation.
+Copying the original example file guarantees that we can update the CRS distribution without harming our copy of the config file unless we want to.

 What does that mean?
-The Core Rule Set works with a scoring mechanism by default.
+The CRS works with a scoring mechanism by default.
 For every rule a request violates, there is a score being raised.
 When all the request rules have passed, the score is compared to the limit.
 If if hits the limit, the request is blocked.
 The same thing happens with the responses, where we want to avoid information leaks to the client.

-The second rule, id 900000, defines the Paranoia Level to 1.
-The Core Rules are divided in four groups at paranoia levels 1 - 4.
+Then we add the definition of another two variable to this rules. tx.blocking_paranoia_level, defines the Paranoia Level to 1.
+CRS rules are divided in four groups at paranoia levels 1 – 4.
 As the name suggests, the higher the paranoia level, the more paranoid the rules.
 The default is paranoia level 1, where the rules are quite sane and false alarms are rare.
 When you raise the PL to 2, additional rules are enabled.
 Starting with PL 2, you will face more and more false alarms, also called false positives.
 This number grows with PL3 and when you arrive at PL4, you are likely to face false alarms as though your web application firewall has become quite paranoid, so to speak.
 We will deal with false positives later in this tutorial, but for the moment you just need to be aware that you can control the aggressiveness of the rule set with the paranoia level setting and that PL3 and PL4 are really for advanced users with very high security needs.

 Step 3: A closer look at the rules folder